TheMariday/marimapper/README.md

 ## Step 0: Install

+You can install Marimapper with just Python and Pip!
+No clone required!

+For the Marimapper to communicate with your leds, it requires a backend.

-Marimapper supports the following pre-built backends:
+Luckily, the following backends are pre-built:

 - `fadecandy`
 - [`wled`](https://kno.wled.ge/)